adonisjs/v5-docs/content/releases/out-of-preview.md

 :::

 To ensure we have a smooth journey moving forward, I have to come up with a few breaking changes in this release.
-Most of the changes are small, and Typescript static type checking will also help you along the way.
+Most of the changes are small, and TypeScript static type checking will also help you along the way.

 **But first, let's celebrate new additions to the framework.**